 Course Typically Offered: Fall, Spring

-This voice class addresses functional techniques in singing for students seeking to develop specific vocal and musical abilities.
+This voice class introduces functional techniques in singing for students seeking to develop specific vocal and musical abilities.
 Areas covered include breathing, voice placement, diction, phrasing, and interpretation.
 Students are required to attend a live musical concert.
+(Formerly MUS 141)

 MUS 144A: Individual Instruction I